pepaslabs/mp3md5sum/README.md

 # mp3md5sum
 Generate a metadata-independent hash (md5) of an mp3 file

-This script is an attempt to solve the problem of detecting duplicate mp3 files which may have differing ID3 tags.
+This script is a tool for detecting duplicate mp3 files which may have differing ID3 tags.

 ```
 $ wget -O bach.mp3 https://goo.gl/mY1rTI